LispCookbook/cl-cookbook/scripting.md

 **With ASDF**

-However, we prefer to do this portably with ASDF.
+However, we prefer to do this with ASDF (or rather, UIOP).
 Add this in your .asd:

 ~~~lisp
 #+sb-core-compression